-** When being taken into custody, Makley and Pierpont say they are being "shanghaiied to Ohio".
-This makes sense if you know the real reason why they were sent to Ohio to stand trial, which is this: Makley, Pierpont, and Russell Clark walked into the Allen County Jail in Lima, Ohio on October 12, 1933 to break Dillinger out of jail.
+** When being taken into custody, Makley and Pierpont say they are being "Shanghaied to Ohio".
+This makes sense if you know the real reason why they were sent to Ohio to stand trial.
+Makley, Pierpont, and Russell Clark walked into the Allen County Jail in Lima, Ohio on October 12, 1933 to break Dillinger out of jail.
 In the process, Pierpont shot and killed the sheriff, Jess Sarber.
 Pierpont, Makley and Clark were put on trial and convicted in March 1934.

 ** Karpis tells Dillinger about how he and the Barker brothers Fred and Dock are planning on kidnapping a St. Paul banker named Edward Bremer, with Dillinger turning down the offer.
-Though Karpis may never have actually met Dillinger, Karpis did go through with the Bremer kidnapping on January 17, 1934 - two days after Dillinger and Hamilton robbed a bank in East Chicago, Indiana.
+Though Karpis may never have actually met Dillinger, his gang did go through with the Bremer kidnapping on January 17, 1934 - two days after Dillinger and Hamilton robbed a bank in East Chicago, Indiana.

 ** There's also a mention during the same scene where the Dillinger gang members mention Karpis's previous major crime - the kidnapping of William Hamm in June 1933 around the time of the Kansas City Massacre.